Getting Married at St Augustine’s, Balmain

 - If the wedding is cancelled one month or less before the wedding there will be NO REFUND.

-Donation to the celebrant of marriage: This is separate to the Donation to the Church and is at the discretion of the couple.
+Donation to the celebrant of marriage: This is separate to the Booking Fee and is at the discretion of the couple.
 The celebrant is the one who helps you with all the paperwork (church/Registry) as well as the liturgy.
 Therefore, the donation is a gesture of your gratitude for his service and time.
 This can be paid to the parish office or to the Celebrant separately.

 It may be possible to book the Parish Hall for an after-service function.
 Please contact the parish office for further information about the booking.